-Sure, you regularly clean toilets and kitchen counters — but there is filth, bacteria and even more distasteful things lurking in everyday items you touch daily.
+However, there is another type of “deep cleaning” you can do — the spring cleaning variety.
+Sure, you regularly clean toilets and kitchen counters — but filth, bacteria and even more distasteful things are lurking in everyday items you touch daily.

-You should clean these, but chances are you don’t.
+You should clean these items, but chances are you don’t.
 It’s time to turn that bad habit around.

-Gerba’s research found that the bottoms of personal bags pick up filth after being set on the floor.
-Wipe yours down with a disinfectant spray or wipe if it’s plastic or leather.
+Gerba’s research found that the bottoms of personal bags pick up filth after being set on the floor, ground or other surfaces.
+Wipe yours down often with a microfiber cloth or use a disinfectant spray or wipe made for soft surfaces.
 And don’t forget to clean out the inside of your bag as well.

 Because your kitchen sink is usually wet and moist, it’s the perfect breeding ground for food-borne illnesses.